Scheffler comes up clutch with pars needed to win Bay Hill

 AP Golf Writer

 ORLANDO, Fla.
-(AP) — Scottie Scheffler played the kind of golf that wins a traditional U.S. Open, and that’s what the Arnold Palmer Invitational felt like Sunday at Bay Hill.
+(AP) — Scottie Scheffler isn’t sure he won the Arnold Palmer Invitational as much as he survived it.

-In another final round that featured some of the toughest scoring conditions in four decades, Scheffler made key putts to save two unlikely pars, followed with a pair of lag putts and closed with an even-par 72 for a one-shot victory.
+Over the final four holes Sunday at Bay Hill, he had to get up-and-down from 149 yards in rough covering the tops of his shoes, and from 67 yards over the water to a back pin on the third-easiest hole.

+The two conventional pars that followed were just as scary, one from 45 feet and the other from about 70 feet, on greens with barely enough grass to keep the ball from sliding, knowing a gust could send the ball an extra 8 feet.

+Gary Woodland had as good a chance as anyone until he took two shots to get out of a tough lie in the bunker and made double bogey on the par-3 17th, and then finished with a bogey.
+He was two shots behind.

+“I’m glad I’m off that golf course,” Woodland said.
+“Frustrating.
+I played a lot better than the score showed.
+I can take a lot of positives, but it stings right now.”

-Scheffler now has two PGA Tour titles in the last month, having picked up his first victory at the Phoenix Open.
-That one was loud.
-This one was stressful for everyone with a chance.
+Scheffler now has two PGA Tour titles in his last three starts, having picked up his first victory at the Phoenix Open.
+That one was loud, and he had to make birdies to stay in the mix.
+This one was stressful, and no less rewarding.
+Outside of the par 5s, “you’re trying to just make a par on every other hole,” Scheffler said.

-The scoring average was 75.48, by a fraction lower than it was a year ago.
-Only 10 players finished the tournament under par.

-Billy Horschel was the last player with a shot at catching Scheffler with a 30-foot birdie putt on the last hole that never really had a chance.
-Horschel shot 75 and tied for second along with Tyrrell Hatton (69) and Viktor Hovland (74).

 He was in deep trouble on the 15th, in the pine straw and behind a tree, when he tried to hit a punch hook up the fairway.
 The ball dribbled out into thick rough, he did well to get that onto the front of the green and then made a 20-footer for par.

-On the par-5 16th, Scheffler caught a terrible break when his drive hopped out of the hand and into a lie so awkward in thick grass that he couldn’t get it back to the fairway.
+On the par-5 16th, Scheffler caught a terrible break when his drive hopped out of the hand and into a lie so awkward in the collar that he couldn’t get it back to the fairway.
 Then, he had to lay up to avoid going into the water.
 He hit wedge to 6 feet and saved par.

 His final two holes, not nearly as theatric, were no less important.

-Scheffler two-putted from 45 feet, the ball coming within inches of going in, for par on the 17th.
-And from deep rough left of the 18th fairway, he got it onto the green to just inside 70 feet.
-That putt stopped inches away, leaving a tap-in par and ultimately a big win at Arnie’s place.
+“It’s not really a comfortable position having to hit it to 50 feet and try and two-putt with the lead,” he said.
+“But I just trusted myself and played conservative the last two holes.
+And pars were enough.”

-Horschel shot 40 on the front nine and never caught up.
-He had shared the 54-hole lead with Gooch, who went out in 43.
+Horschel shot 40 on the front nine and never caught up, though he made a series of par putts to at least have a chance at the end.
+He had shared the 54-hole lead with Talor Gooch, who went out in 43.

 But on the 17th, he took two shots to get out of a front bunker and then missed a 5-foot putt, taking double bogey.
-He found the left rough off the 18th and closed with a bogey for a 73 to finishing in a tie for fifth with Chris Kirk.
+He found the left rough off the 18th and closed with a bogey to finish in a tie for fifth with Chris Kirk.

 Kirk was right there with a chance at 5 under with a birdie on the 13th.
 He three-putted the 14th for the first of two straight birdies and closed with three pars for a 72.